0%

 If you use a cochlear implant or hearing aid and have been told you need cataract surgery, it’s normal to wonder whether your hearing device will affect the procedure or whether the surgical team will be able to communicate with you safely and clearly throughout the experience.

+The good news is that cataract surgery is safe for people with all types of hearing devices, and ophthalmology teams regularly adapt their approach to ensure comfort, accessibility, and excellent outcomes.
 In fact, many patients with hearing loss say cataract surgery is one of the most straightforward medical procedures they’ve been through especially when the team understands how to tailor communication and care to your needs.

 In this guide, I’ll walk you through exactly how cataract surgery works for people with cochlear implants or hearing aids, what the surgical team does differently, and what you can expect before, during, and after treatment at a clinic such as the London Cataract Centre.